microsoft/Microsoft-Defender-for-Cloud-Apps/Docs/(Preview) Discovered Apps API via Graph - Guide.md

 }
 ```
 *same for a collection of entities called Collection(discoveredCloudAppsipAddress) with 1 property called "ipAddress"

 *[Currently not supported - known issue to be fixed in mid-July] same for a collection of entities called Collection(discoveredCloudAppsDevice) with 1 property called "name".
 Note applicable only if the stream is Endpoint Stream.

-#### Using filters, see all apps which are categorized as Marketing and are not Hippa or GDPR compliant
+#### Using filters, see all apps which are categorized as Marketing and are not Hipaa or GDPR compliant

 *Note if Defender for Endpoint stream is used, "deviceCount" will be presented as well

 *Note Currently AppInfo (Hipaa and GDPR in the below example) is not supported - known issue to be fixed by mid-July

 ```HTML